taylortom/workshops-src/_pages/workshops.md

 Our workshops offer the opportunity to try a range of textile techniques including surface decoration and embellishment through to the skills required to design and construct textile products & clothing.
-Class size and duration is planned appropriately, according to the project being run and small groups up to 8 people can be accommodated.
+Class size and duration is planned appropriately according to the project being run and small groups up to 8 people can be accommodated.

 Workshops can also be tailored to individual requirements so if you have an idea for something you would like to make,or a special occasion to celebrate, drop us an email or call for an informal chat.

 We also have gift vouchers available for an original more unusual gift of a textile workshop.
 Please ask for details.

-So come and enjoy a session of creative textiles in a relaxing country setting, refreshments are included with all our workshops and lunch is available by request.
+So come and enjoy a session of creative textiles in a relaxing country setting, refreshments are included with all our workshops.
+Full day classes will have a midday break so please bring a packed lunch.

 Email or call us to sign up to our email list for regular info about forthcoming workshops at - eatoneuk@gmail.com
 07920280924

 ### Adiré Eleko Cloth 10am - 4pm - £45
+Running - Thursday 9th November 2017, Thursday 30th November 2017

 Investigate the traditional ethnic dye resist technique of Adiré Eleko which originates from Western Nigeria.